cloudedbats/cloudedbats_wurb/doc/Software installation - WURB version 2017.1.md

     ssh pi@raspberrypi.local
     (password: raspberry)

-Note: The ssh alternative is not possible on the Raspberry Py Zero because there is no Ethernet connection.
-Another option for this is to us an "USB to TTL Serial Cable / Console Cable for Raspberry Pi".
+Note: The ssh alternative by using Ethernet is not possible on the Raspberry Py Zero because there is no Ethernet connection.
+Another option for this is to us an "USB to TTL Serial Cable / Console Cable for Raspberry Pi" .

 ### Change password.